 Are You Drifting through Life?
 The Necessity of Specificity

 We too often think and act in generalities.
-Take expressing gratitude for example.
-Our thank yous are typically vague.
+Take expressing gratitude for example where our thank-yous are typically vague.

-Those are encouraging words to hear.
-But how much better would it be to the recipient of your gratitude if you told them specifically why you liked it.
-Then they’ll know for sure you truly meant what you said and not done simply out of duty.
+Those are certainly encouraging words to hear.
+But how much better would it be to the recipient of your gratitude if you told them specifically why you liked it?!
+Then they would know for sure you truly meant what you said and not done simply out of duty.

-Specific feedback also promotes improvement, and can even have some positive repercussions for you:
+Specific feedback also promotes improvement, and may even have some positive repercussions for you.
+Statements like:

-“Thank you for this pink sweater.
+• “Thank you for the gift of this pink sweater.
 That’s my favorite color.
-I can’t wait to wear it!” will promote another thoughtful purchase from the gifter.
+I can’t wait to wear it!” will promote another thoughtful purchase from the giver.

 Getting specific works in many areas of life.